You know, I look back at my first blog and think Yissel, what the flubber nut are you talking about?

 Bring in the muns hun

 – The only way you can monetize your blog is if you’re self-hosted.
-Period.
+It speaks for itself.
 Go self-hosted!

 I really was hesitant in starting an email list but I knew it was vital in the future success of my blog.
-I’m currently with Mailchimp right now but I do plan on moving to ConvertKit once I establish a good following on my blog.
+I found email marketing so confusing to implement but with Mailerlite, they make it so easy to embed beautiful customized opt-in forms and campaigns

 What do they like to read?
 What are their problems?
 How can you help solve their problems?

 You don’t want to be that blogger that cranks out blog post after blog post that doesn’t pertain to your audience’s interests and not engage with them either.
-Your audience will quickly realize that you are not there for them, and they’ll leave for a blogger who actually engages with them and provides solutions to their problems.
+Your audience will quickly realize that you are not there for them, and they’ll leave for someone else who actually engages with them and provides solutions to their problems.

 Always ask what your audience is looking for and tie that into your content.